 - Australia has today signed the Australia-UK Free Trade Agreement (FTA)

-- The FTA is expected to enter into force in during the course of 2022.
+- The FTA is expected to enter into force during the course of 2022.

-The Australia-UK FTA is set to boost Aussie seafood and forest products exports and provide new and diversified trade opportunities for Australian exporters.
+The Australia-UK FTA will provide new and diversified trade opportunities for Australian farmers and agricultural exporters.

-“This agreement will open up new and enhanced market access for our exports,” Assistant Minister Duniam said.
+“This agreement will open up new and enhanced market access for our beef, sheep meat, wine, sugar, dairy, grains, horticulture and seafood exports once it enters into force.